-This red, white and blue Patriotic Hydrangea Wreath comes together quickly for the perfect 4th of July, Memorial Day, and Flag Day wreath!
+This red, white and blue Patriotic Hydrangea Wreath comes together quickly for the perfect 4th of July, Memorial Day, Flag Day, summer wreath!

 This post contains affiliate links, I may receive a commission if you choose to purchase.

-After I made my Rainbow Hydrangea Wreath earlier this summer, I thought why not use the same concept for a red, white and blue wreath?!
+After I made my Rainbow Hydrangea Wreath, I thought why not use the same concept for a red, white and blue wreath?!
 Luckily Michaels had really pretty red, white and blue hydrangeas, and I already had a 12″ wire wreath form at home (more about wreath forms and techniques here).
 So this wreath came together quickly!

 1. Start by moving the leaves up the stem to the base of the hydrangea blooms.